andrijaJ01/weather-extension/README.md

 # weather-extension
-Google chrome extension that uses dark sky API to show weather on your location.
+Web app that uses dark sky API to show weather on your location.